loysbn/inventory-system/README.md

 An inventory system of laboratory equipments using File Handling in C as the storage.

 •	with 3 types of users.
-  o	(admin) (manages the account and the equipment) (Add, Remove, Edit of the Users and Equipment) o	Staff (approves borrowing and return of items as per request of the User) o	Ordinary User (Borrows and return the item ---> applies through the system)
+ - (admin) (manages the account and the equipment) (Add, Remove, Edit of the Users and Equipment)
+ - Staff (approves borrowing and return of items as per request of the User)
+ - Ordinary User (Borrows and return the item ---> applies through the system)

 ### Process
   Administrator
-  •	There already exist a pre-defined administrator
+  1. There already exist a pre-defined administrator
-  •	Administrator can login and change password
+  2. Administrator can login and change password
-  •	Administrator will manage all accounts
+  3. Administrator will manage all accounts
-  •	Administrator will manage the equipment
+  4. Administrator will manage the equipment

   Ordinary Users(OU):
   1. User will register as Ordinary User